JOHN KING ATKINS (1964-72)

 SELWYN CORNISH (1952-59)

-For service to senior secondary education in the Australian Capital Territory through the development and maintenance of system wide policy and standards in relation to curriculum, assessment and moderation.
+Awarded an AM for service to senior secondary education in the Australian Capital Territory through the development and maintenance of system wide policy and standards in relation to curriculum, assessment and moderation.
 Mr Cornish’s major research fields embraced the development and application of macroeconomics in the 20th century, and biographical studies of economists.

 MICHAEL FOULKES-TAYLOR (1947-48)

-For service to the development of Perth as an architect, particularly through civic design and administration, and to the community.
+Awarded an OAM for service to the development of Perth as an architect, particularly through civic design and administration, and to the community.
 Mr Ednie-Brown is a Life Fellow of the Australian Institute of Architects, a Member of Resolution Institute, and an Affiliate Member of the Australian Institute of Landscape Architects.

 RICHARD COURT (1960-63)

-For service to the Western Australian Parliament and to the community, particularly the Indigenous community, and in the areas of child health research and cultural heritage and to economic development through negotiating major resource projects including the export of gas to China furthering the interests of the nation as a whole.
+Awarded an AC for service to the Western Australian Parliament and to the community, particularly the indigenous community, and in the areas of child health research and cultural heritage and to economic development through negotiating major resource projects including the export of gas to China, furthering the interests of the nation as a whole.
 Mr Court was the Premier of Western Australia from 1993 to 2001 and appointed as the Australian Ambassador to Japan in 2017.

 BRYAN RADDEN (1946-48)